apache/metron/metron-stellar/stellar-common/README.md

 * The ability to have parenthesis to make order of operations explicit
 * User defined functions, including Lambda expressions

+### Boolean Expressions

+Similar to python and javascript, empty collections (e.g. `[]` and missing variables are considered `false` for the purposes of boolean expressions.

 ### Stellar Language Keywords
 The following keywords need to be single quote escaped in order to be used in Stellar expressions: